by Christopher Dow

 Between then and 1943, more fortifications were added, particularly at the outsets of WWI and WWII, to protect the mouth of Galveston Bay from incursions by German submarines since, by then, the Port of Houston and the Houston Ship Channel, with its many petrochemical plants, had become vital national resources.
 The fortifications eventually mounted a number of large and small artillery pieces, including anti-aircraft weapons and sixteen-inch long-range guns.
 During WWII, the fort also housed some German prisoners of war.
 At its peak, the garrison numbered twenty-five hundred troops.

 Fort Travis was decommissioned in 1943 and the property sold.
-For a time, its southeast end served as the Bolivar landing for the Galveston–Bolivar ferry, the remains of which can be seen in the bottom photo in the left column.
+For a time, its south end served as the Bolivar landing for the Galveston–Bolivar ferry, the remains of which can be seen in the bottom photo in the left column.
 But after a dedicated ferry terminal was constructed a mile or so away, the site was abandoned to time and the elements.
 It did, though, have one final fling as a fortress in 1962 when, during the assault of Hurricane Carla, many Bolivar residents hid from the storm’s fury in the safety of the old bunkers.
-After that, the fort lay ignored until 1973, when the site was purchased by the Galveston County Commissioners to serve as a public park, though the development of the park wasn’t completed until 1976.
+After that, the fort lay ignored until 1973, when the site was purchased by the Galveston County Commissioners to serve as a public park, though development of the park wasn’t completed until 1976.